-Commonly use as an after bath in order to change the colour after dyeing.
+Commonly used as an after bath in order to change the colour after dyeing.
 It ‘saddens’ by making turning a vibrant colour into a deeper colour a bit like going from summer to autumn colours.
 One can use rusty nails instead of going out to buy iron powders.
 Use in iron as supplements to treat low hemoglobulin levels in the body.
 High amounts can be toxic.
 So keep them out of reach especially young children.

-Personally I would use the Iron and Tin mordant outdoors then rinse them.
+Personally, I would use the Iron and Tin mordant outdoors then rinse them.
 Less is more as too much of it will damage the fibres.
 Always clean them up after use and you don’t want any metal deposits to be still lying around.
-It can explode is one is using a ceramic made pot as the metal deposits get stuck in the hairline cracks Also have a dedicated utensils just for mordant.
+It can explode is one is using a ceramic made the pot as the metal deposits get stuck in the hairline cracks Also have dedicated utensils just for mordant.
 Never use them again for cooking.

 Here is a link to part 2 of my blog post on other types of mordant.
 Thank you for stopping by.